f-prime/Grass/README.md

 About
 =====

-Grass is a small script for making the writing of CSS simpler by adding basic variables, and removing the requirement of semi-colons.
+Grass is an extension to CSS that allows for things such as variables, nesting, and importing of other style sheets making the web design process much more enjoyable.

 Usage
 =====